AuriRex/GTFO_DimensionMaps/README.md

 ### Rundown Dev Info

-By creating files with the file name formated like `DimensionMaps_RundownID_Tier_ExpeditionIndex.json`, you're able to change which dimensions should be 'disconnected' on a per level basis.
+By creating files with the file name formated like `DimensionMaps_RundownID_Tier_ExpeditionIndex.json`, you're able to change which dimensions should be 'disconnected' on a per-level basis.
+Config files go in `BepInEx/config/`.
 (See [Examples](#Examples) below!)

 ```json